johanesalxd/data-clean-room-demo/README.md

 The data generation pipeline is a two-step process designed for robustness and data integrity.

 **Step 1: Create Merchant Snapshot**
 A clean, de-duplicated copy of the merchant's data is created in a new `merchant_provider` dataset within your GCP project.
-This involves:
-1. Copying `orders` and `order_items` for a specific date.
-2. Identifying the unique users from those orders and copying only their most recent, de-duplicated records into a new `users` table.
+This involves copying data for a specific date and de-duplicating user records.

 **Step 2: Generate E-Wallet Provider Data**
-The script then reads from the clean `merchant_provider` snapshot to generate the `ewallet_provider` dataset, which contains the synthetic data for the payment provider.
-This process is run twice to create separate datasets for training and inference.
+The script then reads from the clean snapshot to generate the `ewallet_provider` dataset.
+This process is run twice with different dates to create separate datasets for training and inference.

 ```mermaid
 graph TD